Small Claims Court?

 Were alcohol or drugs a factor in your accident?
 If they were, then criminal laws will enter the equation, making the civil remedy a bit difficult to obtain.
 The authorities get priority over witnesses and evidence, which could derail your small claims case.
-In this case, personal injury attorney can guide you through the criminal case and file the civil suit at the appropriate time.
+These types of cases are difficult to handle on your own.
+That is why you should hire a personal injury attorney to guide you through the criminal case and file the civil suit at the appropriate time.

 Emotional or Mental Trauma

 Permanent illness and physical disability are obvious factors that can turn a case into a candidate for jury trial.
 These factors impact the plaintiff for many years after the accident, leading to thousands or even millions in medical costs, lost wages and other damages.

 Similarly, mental and emotional affects of the accident can also run up the legal price tag.
 Do not dismiss the civil litigation route because there are no physical damages to show.

 A personal injury attorney in South Bend may be able to make a case for emotional and mental impact that you would be hard pressed to conceive of in small claims court.

 If the defendant in your case files bankruptcy, recovering your damages can become quite difficult to do.
 A personal injury lawyer can navigate such a case to your benefit, better than you could do in small claims court.
 The attorney may also uncover other responsible parties that can be sued, if the initial defendant files for bankruptcy.

 Small claims cases are not possible if malpractice of any kind is involved.
 Such cases require the expertise of a personal injury attorney and is much too complex to go at alone.
 Divorce cases are similar in that they involve family law issues that are outside the scope of small claims court.

 Probate courts may also have jurisdiction over your case if there is a death or the incident involves property held in probate.